 4. Keep your CV personal profile between 50 and 80 words

-Certain phrases, jargon, and business buzzwords such as ‘team player’, ‘hard-working’, or ‘think outside the box’ are vague and overused.
+Certain words, phrases, and jargon such as ‘team player’, ‘hard-working’, or ‘think outside the box’ are vague and clichéd.

-Instead, use CV keywords from the job advert and include adjectives that describe who you are.
-Add specific details that accurately demonstrate your work ethic and skills.
+Instead, use good CV buzzwords, such as keywords from the job advert and unique adjectives that describe who you are.
+And add specific details that accurately demonstrate your work ethic and skills.

-Here’s an example of a CV profile with generic buzzwords in red, and one written using clear, descriptive language in green.
+Here’s an example of a CV profile with clichés in red, and one written using clear, descriptive language in green.

 Hard-working Digital Marketing Manager and thought leader with 5+ years of experience thinking outside the box and working in agile environments.
 Dedicated to going the extra mile with technical SEO efforts and pushing all content forward to the fullest.